cube-drone/arkham_gameslab/wasteland/epoch.md

 They needed to build a fortress.
 They had 2 weeks.

-DECKS
+SUPPLY
 -----

-Emplacement Deck ( Represending locations that your Survivors must protect ) Location Deck ( Representing Locations that your Survivors must visit ) Survivor Deck ( Representing your Survivors )
+Location/Emplacement Deck ( Represending locations that your Survivors must capture and defend ) Survivor Deck ( Representing your Survivors )
-Common Salvage Deck ( Representing useful items your Survivors will accumulate ) Rare Salvage Deck ( Represing very useful items your Survivors will accumulate ) Crisis Deck ( Representing awful things that happen while you explore Locations ) Mutation Deck ( Representing awful things that happen when you are too irradiated )
+Common Salvage Deck ( Representing useful items your Survivors will accumulate ) Rare Salvage Deck ( Represing very useful items your Survivors will accumulate ) Crisis Deck ( Representing awful things that happen while you explore Locations ) Catastrophe Deck ( Representing awful things that happen at night. ) Mutation Deck ( Representing awful things that happen when you are too irradiated )

+Survivor Tokens
+Radiation Dice
+Attack Dice
+First Player's Trophy

 WIN/LOSE
 --------

 This is a co-operative game.
 All players win by gathering 10 VP of locations.

-All players lose if no Survivors remain alive, if every Emplacement in the Settlement is damaged, if Morale hits 0, or on the night of the 14th day.
+All players lose if no Survivors remain alive, if every Emplacement in the Settlement is damaged, or on the night of the 14th day.

 GAME START
 ----------

-- Decide on an object.
-This object will be the "First Player's Trophy".

 - The last person to have killed a person with his bare hands gets the First Player's Trophy.
     - In the (admittedly likely) case of a tie, choose the first player with a die roll.